molecule/molecule.github.io/research.md

         award:
         links: <a href="https://youtu.be/WVEEsiXM6d4">Video</a> | <a href="/src/papers/air-constellations.pdf">PDF</a>
         video: https://youtu.be/WVEEsiXM6d4
-        desc: An amazing project led by Nicolai Marquardt.
-This work is so inspiring, and I learned so much collaborating with all of these amazing researchers.
-I helped design some of the interaction techniques, and contributed to sections of the paper.
     -
         title: Expanding the Design Space for Technology-Mediated Theatre Experiences
         authors: <b>Molly Jane Nicholas</b>, Stephanie Claudino Daffara, Eric Paulos.